Nature conservation concessions to protect tropical rainforest in Indonesia

 State of implementation/results

-- The Gorontalo component was completed in 2021, for Bukit Tigapuluh a term extension is approved until the end of 2026.
+- The Gorontalo component was completed in 2021; a term extension until the end of 2026 has been approved for Bukit Tigapuluh.

-- In Bukit Tigapuluh Orangutan, Elephant and Tiger were selected as key species for monitoring; populations show stability.
+- In Bukit Tigapuluh, orangutan, elephant and tiger were selected as key species for monitoring; populations are stable and monitoring will continue.

-- a gender specialist has established a cooperative and a credit and savings association with groups of women farmers from the Muara and Delima areas; training in environmentally friendly agriculture has also been conducted there.
+- A gender specialist has set up a cooperative and a credit and savings association with groups of women farmers from the Muara and Delima areas, and training in environmentally friendly agriculture has also been conducted there.

-- an area of 106 hectares was reforested, the project target of 200 hectares will be reached by the end of 2023.
+- An area of 282.5 hectares was reforested, successfully achieving the project goal of at least 200 hectares.

 Latest Update: